1932 United States Senate election in Connecticut

 The 1932 United States Senate election in Connecticut was held on November 8, 1932.
 Incumbent Senator Hiram Bingham III ran for a second full term in office but was defeated by Democratic U.S. Representative Augustine Lonergan.
+This was the first time since 1879 that Democrats won this Senate seat, and the first since 1881 that they won either seat.

-Despite the fact that Connecticut was one of only six states President Herbert Hoover carried in his landslide defeat by Franklin D. Roosevelt, Lonergan won the seat as one of eleven gains made by the Democrats in 1932.
+This was despite the fact that Connecticut was one of only six states President Herbert Hoover carried in his landslide defeat by Franklin D. Roosevelt, Lonergan won the seat as one of eleven gains made by the Democrats in 1932.

 Republican nomination

 The Republican Party met in convention in New Haven on September 7 and nominated a unanimous ticket, including Senator Bingham.